Skip to main content

 For adding value and kerb appeal to your property, timber cladding is just the ticket.

-Western red cedar and douglas fir are softwoods with native homes in the northwest coastal areas of North America.
+Western red cedar and Douglas fir are versatile softwoods with native homes in the Pacific Northwest.

 Siberian Larch Vs. Western Red Cedar Cladding: Which Is Best for My Project?